buildo/avenger/README.md

 Avenger is a data fetching and caching layer written in TypeScript.
 Its API is designed to mirror the principles of **Command Query Responsibility Segregation** and facilitate their adoption (if you are new to the concept you can get a grasp of its foundations in [this nice article](https://martinfowler.com/bliki/CQRS.html) by Martin Fowler).

 Building user interfaces is a complex task, mainly because of its `IO` intensive nature.
-Reads (**queries**) and updates (**commands**) toward "external" data sources are ubiquitous and difficult to orchestrate but _orchestration_ is not the only challenge a UI developer faces, _performance_ and _scalability_ are also key aspects of good design.
+Reads (**queries**) and updates (**commands**) toward "external" data sources are ubiquitous and difficult to orchestrate, but _orchestration_ is not the only challenge a UI developer faces, _performance_ and _scalability_ are also key aspects of good design.

 We believe that an _effective and powerful abstraction to handle caching and synchronization of external data in a declarative way_ is of fundamental importance when designing a solid user interface.

-This is what **Avenger** wants to be: an abstraction layer over external data that handles caching and synchronization for you:
+This is what **Avenger** aims to be: an abstraction layer over external data that handles caching and synchronization for you:

 !["cached flow"](docs/Avenger.svg)